 Luke Potter, Senior Director of Cybersecurity at SureCloud, looks at the UK Government’s Track and Trace app from a cyber and privacy perspective to understand the concerns raised.

 Please note, this blog was written prior to the British Government announcing the switch from the NHS app to using Apple and Google’s model on the 19th of June 2020.

-As governments around the world work to respond to the challenges of the COVID-19 outbreak, technology firms globally have been developing new technology solutions, including digital contact tracing via mobile apps to help in the fight against the pandemic.
+As governments around the world work to respond to the challenges of the COVID-19 outbreak, technology firms globally have been developing new track and trace technology solutions, including digital contact tracing via mobile apps to help in the fight against the pandemic.

 More than 30 countries are building tracing apps, and the UK is no different.
 Its tracing software – the NHS Covid-19 app – has been trialled on the Isle of Wight since May 7th and is expected to be rolled out to the rest of the UK later this month.

 Countries such as South Korea have successfully employed digital contact tracing technology taking it from one of the worst hit countries outside of China, to having the outbreak effectively under control by using its three guiding principles: test, trace and contain.
 Yet the UK NHS app has already raised some security and privacy concerns and doubts over its effectiveness.

 Back in May, Senior NHS sources revealed that the app had actually failed all of the tests required for inclusion in the NHS app library, including cyber security, performance and clinical safety.
 This was attributed to the fact that the app was in the early development stages.
 The source described the app as “a bit wobbly” but added that it was not a “big disaster.”